Ziqi-Yang/typst-ts-mode/README.md

    This variable controls whether `typst watch` process buffer will appear when an error occurs, and disappear when there is no error.
    You may find `auto-save-visited-mode`, [auto-save](https://github.com/manateelazycat/auto-save) or [super-save](https://github.com/bbatsov/super-save) useful (or annoying).
 6. **typst-ts-compile-before-compilation-hook** and **typst-ts-compile-after-compilation-hook**
 7. **typst-ts-mode-grammar-location**: used for grammar version check at major mode start.
+Note it only check and compare the grammar file modification date.

 ### Fontification
 1. **typst-ts-mode-fontification-precise-level** (default `'middle`)